 Creating and maintaining a product roadmap is a continuous process that you embark upon in collaboration with your team.
 As such, they must understand the roadmap creation and implementation process right.
 And for this to happen, your teams should follow a set of best practices to create the best roadmaps for your organization:

-- Establish a solid vision and strategy before you begin building a product roadmap.
+- Establish a solid vision and strategy across the organization by implementing a goal-setting framework, such as OKR, before you begin building a product roadmap.

 - Maintain an up-to-date product roadmap.